webix-hub/docs/data/desktop/data_scheme.md

 The **$group** function is called:

-- for each data item, while initial data loading
+- for each data item during initial data loading

 The function doesn't run when you programmatically call the [group](api/group_group.md) method.